IBM/flocker-driver/README.md

 **2. Installing and configuring IBM Spectrum Control Base Edition**

-The IBM Storage plug-in for Flocker communicates with the IBM storage systems through IBM Spectrum Control Base Edition 3.2.0 Beta (the GA version will be available soon).
+The IBM Storage plug-in for Flocker communicates with the IBM storage systems through IBM Spectrum Control Base Edition 3.2.0 or later.

-To participate in the IBM Spectrum Control Base Edition 3.2.0 Beta program, send email to bshay@il.ibm.com or contact your IBM representative.
-See [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/STWMS9/landing/IBM_Spectrum_Control_Base_Edition_welcome_page.html) for general instructions on how install and configure Spectrum Control Base Edition software.
+See [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/STWMS9/landing/IBM_Spectrum_Control_Base_Edition_welcome_page.html) for instructions on how download, install and configure Spectrum Control Base Edition software.

 After IBM Spectrum Control Base Edition is installed, do the following :
 * Log into Spectrum Control Base Edition server at https://SCBE_IP_address:8440.
 * Add a Flocker interface.
 Note: The Flocker interface username and the password will be used later, when creating and editing the agent.yml file.
 * Add the IBM storage systems to be used with the Flocker plug-in.
-* Create a single or multiple services with required storage capacities and capabilities.
+* Create storage service(s) with required storage capacities and capabilities.
 * Delegate at least one storage service to the Flocker interface.

 **3. Configuring storage connectivity and multipathing**